awsdocs/amazon-s3-userguide/doc_source/storage-inventory-athena-query.md

 1. Create an Athena table\.
 For information about creating a table, see [Creating Tables in Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/creating-tables.html) in the *Amazon Athena User Guide*\.

    The following sample query includes all optional fields in an ORC\-formatted inventory report\.
 Drop any optional field that you did not choose for your inventory so that the query corresponds to the fields chosen for your inventory\.
-Also, you must use your bucket name and the location\.
-The location points to your inventory destination path; for example, `s3://destination-prefix/source-bucket/config-ID/hive/`\.
+Also, you must use your bucket name and location to your inventory destination path\.
+Replace the following bucket name and inventory location as appropriate for your configuration: *`s3://destination-prefix/DOC-EXAMPLE-BUCKET/config-ID/hive/`*\.

    ```
    CREATE EXTERNAL TABLE your_table_name(